guard/guard/README.md

 #### `-w`/`--watchdir` option

-Guard can watch in any directory instead of the current directory:
+Guard can watch any directory instead of the current directory:

 ```bash
 $ guard --watchdir ~/your/fancy/project